1985 Romanian parliamentary election: Revolution

 Multi-party elections for the new Parliament of Romania were eventually held on 20 May 1990.
 As reported by three historians of the period, Iliescu's presidential campaign preserved some core elements of 1980s precedents, also developing into a "personality cult" with Iliescu as a stand-in for Ceaușescu.
 Both Iliescu and the FSN came out as victorious.
-There still was a continuity between the two legislatures, in that the majority of 1990 deputies had been PCR members.
-As many as 15% had belonged to its nomenklatura, and 10% had been Assembly deputies at various moments; like new arrivals, these were mostly males, with women representing only 5% of Romania's post-communist legislature.
+There still was a continuity between the two parliaments, in that the majority of 1990 deputies had been PCR members.
+As many as 15% had belonged to its nomenklatura, and 10% had been Assembly deputies at various moments; like new arrivals, these were mostly males, with women representing only 5% of Romania's post-communist parliament.

-Some of the major figures in the previous legislature had by then been arrested.
+Some of the major figures in the previous parliament had by then been arrested.
 Nicu Ceaușescu was found guilty of genocide, but appealed and only served a full term for unlawful gun possession.
 Bobu, Dincă, Mănescu and Postelnicu were tried together, and also found guilty of genocide.
 While Dincă, Postelnicu and Bobu's complicity is proven, the verdict as applied to Mănescu is widely regarded as spurious, including by anti-communists.
 All defendants initially received life sentences, but had them commuted in 1993, when the genocide convictions were also replaced with aggravated murder or accessory to murder.
 Also sentenced in that context, Dăscălescu was released on medical grounds in 1995.
 Bobu and Dincă were conditionally released in the early 1990s, and Postelnicu followed suit in 1999.

 Ilie Ceaușescu lost his position in the Army and investigated, but never tried, for instigation to first-degree murder.
 Giosan had died in mysterious circumstances while his case was being investigated.
-Both Popescu-Dumnezeu and Teodor Mărieș, who were held with Giosan at Jilava prison, argue that he was in fact murdered as punishment for his political past.
+Both Popescu-Dumnezeu and Teodor Mărieș, who were held with Giosan at Jilava Prison, argue that he was in fact murdered as punishment for his political past.
 President Iliescu issued pardons for Vlad, in 1993, and for Popescu-Dumnezeu, in 1994.
 Another such pardon applied to Homoștean, who was serving time for having ordered an extrajudicial killing in 1981.
 At the time of his death in 2016, he was under investigation for his alleged role in Ursu's murder.

 In November 1990, Verdeț founded a far-left group called Socialist Party of Labour (PSM), which was joined by poet Adrian Păunescu.
 It won 18 parliamentary seats during the election of 1992, when it emerged as a crucial backer of the Nicolae Văcăroiu cabinet, ensuring that market liberalisation was stalled.
 Verdeț's party faded into political insignificance during the next electoral cycle.
 Maria Lazăr pursued a career in post-communist politics, joining the PSM and then the Social Democrats.
 She took a Chamber seat in the November 2000 election.
 Dăscălescu's aides Șerban Mihăilescu and Ghiorghi Prisăcaru also embraced careers within Iliescu's Party of Social Democracy.